vinyldns/vinyldns/DEVELOPER_GUIDE.md

 In the `modules/api/functional_test` directory are a few important files for you to be familiar with:

-* vinyl_client.py - this provides the interface to the VinylDNS api.
+* vinyl_client.py - this provides the interface to the VinylDNS API.
 It handles signing the request for you, as well as building and executing the requests, and giving you back valid responses.
 For all new API endpoints, there should be a corresponding function in the vinyl_client
 * utils.py - provides general use functions that can be used anywhere in your tests.
 Feel free to contribute new functions here when you see repetition in the code

 Functional tests run on every build, and are designed to work _in every environment_.
-That means locally, in docker, and in production environments.
+That means locally, in Docker, and in production environments.

 In the `modules/api/functional_test/live_tests` directory, we have directories / modules for different areas of the application.